My Mission From God is To Ensure His Word Reaches The Whole World

 14 "Because he has set his love upon Me, therefore I will deliver him;

 I will 5 set him on high, because he has m known My name.
+15 He shall n call upon Me, and I will answer him;

 I will be o with him in trouble;

+I will deliver him and honor him.
 16 With 6 long life I will satisfy him,

 And show him My salvation."